Jefnilham/sizer-and-merger/README.md

-Notes:
+## Issues pending to fix

 Seems like this cannot successfully enumerate the whole C drive.
-And even if it manages to, the txt file is very large and will freeze the pc.
-Need alternative
+And even if it manages to, the txt file is very large and will freeze the pc. hmm. should be due to enumerating over too many files and failing.
+However python error output suggests that its just due to formatting error from not setting utf-8 format. hmm.